msanft/ida-pro-overlay/README.md

 ### With Flakes

-In your flake's inputs, import the overlay:
+In your flake's inputs, import the overlay

 ```nix
 ida-pro-overlay = {